fanqingxuan/lua_utils/README.md

-### This a pure Lua library that provides a set of utility functions for dealing with strings,tables,files and some others.
+### This is a pure Lua library that provides a set of utility functions for dealing with strings,tables,files and some others.

 ### debug